panu-kangas/minishell/README.md

 # Minishell

 Minishell is a simple Unix-like shell created as part of the Hive Helsinki Coding School curriculum.
 The program replicates the behavior of a basic bash shell, allowing users to execute commands, manage environment variables, and handle redirections and pipes.
+This projects was created by Panu Kangas and Timo Saari.

 ## Table of Contents